pybind/pybind11/docs/advanced/pycpp/object.rst

 Accessing Python libraries from C++
 ===================================

-It is also possible to import types and classes defined in the Python standard library or available in the current Python environment (``sys.path``) and work with these in C++.
+It is also possible to import objects defined in the Python standard library or available in the current Python environment (``sys.path``) and work with these in C++.